mickfuzz/makecode-platformer-101/groupCourse.md

 If you have made a few changes keep pressing that buttons until the game preview is in colour again.

-**Recognising and Fixing Behaviour Bugs**
+**Finding and Fixing Glitches and Behaviour Bugs**

-Behaviour Bugs are tricky to find sometimes.
-You have made changes in your code but nothing is changing in how the game is behaving.
+This is not universally accepted as a difference but for the purposes of this course bugs and glitches are different.

+* Bugs are mistakes in the code where the intended effect doesn't happen so you can't achieve what you want
+* Glitches are mistakes where unintended effects do happen that are different from what you wanted

+Bugs and Glitches often show up when we are testing our game.
+Sometimes they show themselves quickly when we are self-testing, sometimes it takes other people playing the game to find glitches that's why play testing is so important.

+While bugs are often just frustrating, we can sometimes celebrate glitches.
+They can be fun and are normally a good way for us to understand more about what is happening on a code level.

-One technique you can use to try to find out what his this is is debugging with a technique called watching variables.
+One technique you can use to try to solve glitches or bugs is through debugging with a technique called **watching variables**.
 To do this click on the image of the bug under the game preview window.

 This brings up a new window and also changes how the blocks look on the block building part of our screen.
 It puts little